openphacts/ops-platform-setup/data-sources/README.md

 # How many triples?

-* Almost 3 billion.
+* Almost 3 billion
-* About 42 GB as gzip-compressed nquads (400 GB uncompressed)
+* About 26 GiB as gzip-compressed nquads (530 GiB uncompressed)

 In the Open PHACT 2.0's Virtuoso SPARQL endpoint we have loaded the [2.0 RDF data](http://data.openphacts.org/2.0/):